Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 I reckon businesses exist to solve problems, right?

-The apologetic truth about us humans is that most of the decisions we make don’t have a rational basis.
+The apologetic truth about us humans is that most of our decisions don’t have a rational basis.

 For instance, have you — when you ought to be striving towards a deadline,— done the opposite?
-Say, watching a TV series or movie.
-Lazing around.
-Going on a vacation.
+Say, watching a TV series or movie, lazing around and doing everything last minute.

 Cast your eye to the political arena, will you?